Nuno Markl: Radio

+At age 10, Markl already simulated radio broadcasts at home, while in the late 80s, he started working at a pirate radio station, A Voz de Benfica.
+With the desire of entering the professional radio world, he enrolled at CENJOR's journalism course, in 1990.
+Upon finishing, he worked as a journalist on Correio da Manhã Rádio (1991–1993), later on Rádio Comercial (1993–1997), even though this wasn't his vocation.
+On CMR, Markl fmade a program called Prok Der e Vier, where he started the satirical radionovela "A Saga de Abílio Mortaça".
+Upon its closure, he was transferred to Rádio Comercial, where its production continued.
+Thanks to this work, he was invited to enter the Produções Fictícias creative agency in 1995.

 Markl is well known in Portugal for his radio series "O Homem Que Mordeu o Cão" (The Man Who Bit The dog).
 It started in 1997, when he joined Pedro Ribeiro, José Carlos Malato and Ana Lamy for the morning show at Rádio Comercial.
 In 2001, Malato and Lamy left, and were replaced by Maria de Vasconcelos.
 The radio series later spawned a TV show, and three books.

 Since October 2008, Markl has worked for Antena 3, with his current shows being "São Coisas Que Acontecem", "Laboratolarilolela" (a showcase of lesser known Pimba artists and songs), and "Nuno & Nando" (with Fernando Alvim).
 Before "São Coisas Que Acontecem", he ran "Há Vida em Markl" (based on a comic strip formerly published on Inimigo Público) and "O Livro dos Porquês" (where funny answers were given to mundane factoid questions).
-Another one of his most famous radio shows is Caderneta de Cromos, which ran on Rádio Comercial.
+Another one of his most famous radio shows is Caderneta de Cromos, which ran on Rádio Comercial, upon his return in 2009.
 In it, he reminisced about nostalgic things from his childhood.

 He has another show on Rádio Comercial, Grandiosa História Universal das Traquitanas, which discusses mankind's inventions.